St. Patrick Academy is the most recent part of has a long and unique history of educating local children and young adults at St. Patrick Parish.

 School Closed: 1 Aug 1970

-As a result of the construction of Route 95, the number of parish families was reduced, causing a drop in parish income, and forcing the first parochial school in Rhode Island to close.
+As a result of the construction of Route 95, the number of parish families was reduced by half, causing a drop in parish income, and forcing the first parochial school in Rhode Island to close.

 St. Patrick Word of God School Opens: 1 Sept 1972